Day Eighteen on the Camino Portugués

 Along the Avenida Campo do Castelo on day eighteen of the Camino Portugués on the Coastal RouteAlong the Avenida Campo do Castelo

-After the bend, about 1/2 km later, we came to a large seafood distributor, and after another 180 meters, we passed this lovely little chapel, the Capela Santo Isidoro, below.
+When the bike path ends at a Y-intersection, and the Avenida bends to the right, the Camino stays left and along the coast.
+About 1/2 km later, you will come to a large seafood distributor, and after another 180 meters, pass this lovely little chapel, the 19th century Capela Santo Isidoro, with a statue of Santiago inside, pictured below.

-The Senda Litoral turns left here, towards the sea, just after this capela, to join a dirt road that follows the coast more closely, and eventually meets up with the Coastal Route in the town of Moledo, a mere kilometer-and-a-half or so away.
-Or you could just go straight here to create a shortcut.
+The Senda Litoral turns left here, towards the sea, by the capela, to join a path that follows the coast more closely, and eventually meets up again with the Coastal Route in the town of Moledo, 1.7 kilometers or so away.
+There are some conflicting yellow arrows here, but it really doesn’t matter which way you choose, as the two ways essentially parallel one another.

 Join Railroad Tracks at Cruzeiro de Santo Isidoro on day eighteen of the Camino Portugués on the Coastal RouteJoin Railroad Tracks at Cruzeiro de Santo Isidoro